astronomerdamo/astronomerdamo.github.io/docs/cv_content.md

 * Finance and Risk Algorithms
   * Used machine learning to help minimise a number of financial risks.
-  * Used predictive analysis to aid in adoption and success of financial services
+  * Used predictive analysis to aid in adoption and success of financial services.
   * Developed ETL pipelines specifically for finance and risk needs.

 * Internal Data
-  * Engineered pipelines to extract and transform operational data into modelled data following Kimball methodology for numerous internal business areas
+  * Engineered pipelines to extract and transform operational data into modelled data following Kimball methodology for numerous internal business areas.
   * Built new endpoints within Shopify to extract data for modelling efforts.
   * Created data visualisations and reports for business users.
-  * Helped contribute to the evolution of Shopify's pipeline framework by introducing streaming data solutions
+  * Helped contribute to the evolution of Shopify's pipeline framework by introducing streaming data solutions.

 __ShapeCapture__ | __Numerical Programmer__.
 Hamilton, Ontario | Oct.
 2014 - Feb.
 2015 (Part Time)